 - Find inspiration in at least three other artists

-- What new skills can be used create better portraits
+- Define specific skills or looks that can be used to create “better” portraits

 - What digital effect might enhance your portrait story

 Use some of my Diigo resource links for Portraits for inspiration or direction

 3. Brainstorm ideas (lots of them) — Show your brainstorming as idea webs, clouds, lists, found imagery, small sketches of elements (at least 25 ideas, words, elements required) These are original ideas not just copied from other photographer unless you are developing an idea “further” although inspiration is often a key to solutions.

 - Brainstorm – concepts (what you photo might show, say, or communicate)